 Angie Oxley Behrens | Assistant Coach

-The Bluejays have spent parts of each of the last four seasons ranked in the Top 25, continuing an upward trend.
-CU’s 2015 team finished the fall ranked No. 19 nationally, the best mark in program history.
-The last 13 years have seen the Creighton team compile its top 10 single-season kill totals all-time, as well as the top six individual single-season marks that were set by Jaali Winters, Leah Ratzlaff (3x), Alicia Runge and Kelly Goc.
+The Bluejays have spent parts of each of the last five seasons ranked in the Top 25, including last year’s season-ending No. 9 ranking.
+The last 14 years have seen the Creighton team compile its top 10 single-season kill totals all-time, as well as the top seven individual single-season marks that were set by Jaali Winters (2x), Leah Ratzlaff (3x), Alicia Runge and Kelly Goc.

 She closed her career as the NU’s all-time digs leader with 1,086.